SyedAfrozPasha/Javascript/README.md

 * Javascript Engine looks for _Event Queue_ after every execution context is popped-off the execution stack.
 Then when the execution stack is empty, events are processed from the _Event Queue_.
 For each event a new execution context is created on the execution stack.

-* Browser places every event called in _Event Queue_ asynchronously.
+* Browser places every event in _Event Queue_ asynchronously.
 Whereas Javascript engine execute it one by one synchronously.

 * Long running functions interrupts the event calls.
 As the execution stack is not empty, the event are not processed.